 The early history of the Willamette Valley is a story of young couples risking everything for the love of Pinot Noir.
 Experience the:

 On this fun adventure, trace the evolution of the valley and the cult figures who have made it one of the top wine regions in the world!

 The Willamette Valley averages 8% of the Top 100 Wines of the World from Wine Spectator.
-This favorite amongst Willamette Valley Wine Tours will introduce you to the reasons why we are one of the finest wine regions in the world.
+This favorite or best of wine country tour will introduce you to the reasons why we are one of the finest wine regions in the world.

 On this Willamette Valley Wine Tour, learn about the history of the valley while meeting the women and people of color re-writing the story of winemaking in the valley.

 From non-profits like Ahivoy educating children of vineyard stewards to events like the ¡Salud! auction, we will make sure to expose you to the wide range of people and organizations working for Diversity, Equity and Inclusion in the Willamette Valley.